sidiousvic/algorithms.js/README.md

 # algorithms.js

-Implementations of algorithms in Javascript 🧮 by @sidiousvic
+Study of algorithms in Javascript 🧮